Onsite Accessibility Services

 Hotel Rooms

 All AWP conference hotels are ADA accessible and should be contacted directly for reservations.
 Hotel contact information may be found on the Hotel & Travel webpage.
 These hotels have a limited number of rooms available for guests with accessibility needs.
 Given the number of attendees, and attendees with accessibility needs at the conference, AWP hotels often sell out months in advance as reservations are made on a first-come, first-served basis.
 If you require an ADA room, please make reservations as soon as possible.
-If you are having difficulty securing an ADA room, please contact Conference Staff at at conference@awpwriter.org.
+If you are having difficulty securing an ADA room, please contact Conference Staff at conference@awpwriter.org.

 Scooters & Wheelchairs